 A teacup sitting on top of two books

 The common cold or flu can leave you feeling under the weather.
-Just walk in or save your spot online and we’ll help you feel better faster.
+Our urgent care centers are here 365 days a year to help you feel better from the cold or flu.
+Find your closest center, walk in or save your spot online to get started.

 woman sick with flu